Page views in 2024 to date: 31

-17 July 2013 - Case of the Week #279
+17 July 2013 - Case #279

 All cases are archived on our website.
-To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
-To subscribe or unsubscribe to the Case of the Week or our other email lists, click here.
+To view them sorted by case number, diagnosis or category, visit our main Case of the Month page.
+To subscribe or unsubscribe to Case of the Month or our other email lists, click here.

 Thanks to Dr. Wafaey Fahmy Badawy Mohamed, Sharurah Armed Forces Hospital (Saudi Arabia), for contributing this case.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

-As the Rabbit Monoclonal Antibody (RabMAb®) technology leader, Epitomics is pleased to provide EP Clones, a line of high quality RabMAbs with superior binding affinity and specificity for anatomic pathology.
+As the Rabbit Monoclonal Antibody (RabMAb) technology leader, Epitomics is pleased to provide EP Clones, a line of high quality RabMAbs with superior binding affinity and specificity for anatomic pathology.

-We are now offering 28 EP Clones with antibodies for prostate cancer, lymphoma, and breast cancer targets including: ERG, PU.1, and PR, among others.
+We are now offering 28 EP Clones with antibodies for prostate cancer, lymphoma and breast cancer targets including: ERG, PU.1 and PR, among others.

 Click here to view our products or visit us at epitomics.com/diagnostics for our complete product listing.